 New York Rangers

-Reilly Smith Traded Back to Golden Knights Deadline Deal
+Reilly Smith Traded Back to Golden Knights in Deadline Deal

 Reilly Smith is heading back to the Vegas Golden Knights after a trade with the New York Rangers.